braedongough/typescript-workshop/03-working-with-js-libraries/exercise.md

 ```

 4. Replace the type you created in the last exercise for the `pokemon` prop with this newly imported interface.

+5. Return to the `pokeapi-v2-typescript` repo and find the interface for a pokemon stat.

+6. Import the pokemon stat interface and the pokemon interface into the `utils.ts` folder.

+7. Replace the types we created in exercise 1 with these newly imported interfaces.